jcmontiel/SignatureView/README.md

 README
 ======

 This is a simple iOS signature view and controller to capture a PNG image from a finger drawn signature.
-It is based on one of Apple Inc's example code.
+It is based on Apple Inc's example code.

 HOW TO USE IT
 -------------